Parole board of England and Wales

 In what would be a bold departure from the historic role of Parole Boards Hardwick told his audience that Board members should have the same independence and security of tenure as that of a judge or a magistrate, and with powers to enforce the attendance of witnesses.

 During the same lecture Hardwick, who is also a former chief inspector of prisons (HMIP), slammed the state of prisons in England and Wales.
 He blamed failure to accomplish prison reform on the low status in the ministerial pecking order which the minister for Justice has.

 Citing recidivist figures just short of 50 percent, and showing a photograph of bunk beds for two men in what he called a toilet, Hardwick said prison reform in England was a political and policy failing.
 "The picture (he showed of two bunk beds in little more than a closet with a toilet) doesn't give a sense of the stink from a toilet where two grown men defecate and urinate all day," said Hardwick, adding that there might be merit in the Prison Governors' Association call for a public inquiry.

-The above item will be moved to the "British Courts and Justice" section of Science, People & Politics to appear in Iss.
-2 2018 on 31 July, 2018.
-Issue 2 will be one month late because of website updated coding requirements.
+The above appears also in the "British Courts and Justice" section of Science, People & Politics.
+Iss.
+2 2018.

 FURTHER READING URLS ACCESSED 10-05-2018